-- CHILD CARE
+- CHILD CARE SEARCH

 - CONTACT US

-Family Child Care
+Types of Licensed Child Care

 Family child care takes place in a licensed home.
 Up to 9 children can be cared for at one time.
 The number of children allowed depends on: 1) the ages of the children present at any given time; and 2) the provider’s level (Level I or Level II) as determined by their training and experience.
 The number of children in care can vary from 1 to 6 infants through preschool-aged children and 1 to 3 school aged children.

-A large family child care is offered in a licensed home or business location.
+Large family child care is offered in a licensed home or business location.
 The number of children allowed depends on the ages of the children present at any given time.
 It can vary from 7 to 12 infants through preschool-aged children and 1 to 3 school aged children.
 Depending on the number of children and their ages there needs to be one to three staff members.

 Child Care Centers are in a business location and serve 13 or more children.
 This type of care includes child care centers, preschools, and before/after school care.
 Centers are licensed for a total number of children.
 Staff to child ratios and maximum group size must be maintained based on the youngest child present in the group.
 Ages served, philosophy, curriculum, costs, and services can vary from one center to another.